List of incidents and protests of the United States racial unrest: Andrew Brown Jr. protests, April 24, 2021–May 2, 2021

-David McAtee protests, May 26, 2021–ongoing
+David McAtee protests, May 26, 2021–June 5, 2021

 On June 1, 2020, business owner David McAtee was shot and killed by two Louisville Metro Police Department officers and by two Kentucky Army National Guard soldiers.
 In May 2021, the state of Kentucky announced that there will not be chargers file against the officers and soldiers involved in the shooting.
 Shortly after the announcement was made people in Kentucky began to protest.
 Several demonstrators were arrested including the brother of David McAtee.
 The brother of David McAtee was charged with unlawful assembly and obstructing the highway.

 Tulsa Race Massacre Anniversary protests, May 31, 2021

 Hundreds of African-American gun owners from around the US marched in Tulsa, Oklahoma, to remember those murdered in the massacre on the eve of its 100th anniversary.
 The Elmer Geronimo Pratt Gun Club of Austin, Texas, and New Black Panther Party organized the event.
 Slogans of "Black Power" and "Black Lives Matter" were heard during the rally.